jpuskar/windows_sharepoint/README.md

 ## Module Description

-This module allow you to:
+This module allows you to:

 - Install SharePoint 2013.
 - Manage SharePoint users and groups.